devopsbishal/e-commerce-microservice-architecture/Readme.md

   - Framework: Node.js + Express + TypeScript.
   - Libraries: `jsonwebtoken` for JWT, `bcrypt` for password hashing, `mongoose` for MongoDB.
   - Port: 3001.
-- **Deployment**: Docker container, MongoDB with role-based access.
+- **Deployment**: Containerized with Docker, scaled with Kubernetes for high traffic, MongoDB with role-based access.

 ### 3. Product Catalog Service